starkfell/100DaysOfIaC/articles/day.34.yaml.pipeline.in.azdo.how.md

 Alternatively, when you are developing your IaC solution, you can simply create an "***azure-pipelines.yml***" file on the root folder of your git repository, and when you are ready, push it to the remote repo that your Azure DevOps is connecting to (i.e. GitHub or Azure DevOps).

 ## Create Your First YAML pipeline

 In classic pipelines, you can export YAML code for each agent job by clicking the ***View YAML*** link for each job (as shown below).
-When you are already comfortable creating classic CI/CD pipelines, the best way to start building your first YAML pipeline is probably by copy and paste the YAML export from a similar classic pipeline to the YAML pipeline.
+When you are already comfortable creating classic CI/CD pipelines, the best way to start building your first YAML pipeline is probably by copy-and-paste of the YAML export from a similar classic pipeline to the YAML pipeline.

 ![003](../images/day34/day.yy.yaml.pipelines.in.azure.devops.how.003.png)

 > **NOTE:** Based on my experience, the syntax of the YAML export from the classic pipeline may not always be correct.
 If you get errors when running the pipeline, make sure you always check the syntax against the Microsoft documentation.
 You can find the YAML definition for each task at Microsoft's documentation site: [Build and release tasks](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/?view=azure-devops&WT.mc_id=DOP-MVP-5000997)

-Unlike classic pipelines, YAML pipelines do not differenciate build (CI) and release (CD) pipelines.
+Unlike classic pipelines, YAML pipelines do not differentiate build (CI) and release (CD) pipelines.
 If you are using Multi-stage YAML pipeline, you are able to combine your build and all release stages into one single pipeline.

-When using Multi-stage YAML pipelines, You would define a stage for build, and a stage for each of the release stages (i.e. your dev, test and production environments) (as shown below):
+When using multi-stage YAML pipelines, You would define a stage for build, and a stage for each of the release stages (i.e. your dev, test and production environments) (as shown below):

 ![004](../images/day34/day.yy.yaml.pipelines.in.azure.devops.how.004.png)

 If any of the stages requires approval (for example, when a release manager must approve the release to production environment), you will need to create different environments within the Azure DevOps project (as shown below), assign approvers to the environments, then associate the stage in the environment within your YAML pipeline.
 You can find more information on approvals at Microsoft's documentation site: [Approvals and other checks](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/approvals?view=azure-devops&WT.mc_id=DOP-MVP-5000997).
-The sample pipeline in the Appedix has adopted this feature for your reference.
+The sample pipeline in the Appendix has adopted this feature for your reference.

 ![005](../images/day34/day.yy.yaml.pipelines.in.azure.devops.how.005.png)